DNosheZ/PROLOGforTLP/README.md

 # PROLOGforTLP
-My compilatory for 2023-2 UNAL-Med TLP class
+My compilatory for 2023-2 UNAL-Med TLP class coding on PROLOG